venom1270/AdventOfCode-2022/README.md

 ## Day 21

 This one was relatively easy.
 Solved it by using a `HashMap` of monkeys and recursively calculating their numbers.
 No memoization, although it could make things more optimal in some cases.
 For part two I used a binary search to find the correct value.
 "Koko eating bananas" flashback - maybe that's where the inspiration for monkeys in the story came from 😎.

+## Day 22

+Part 1 was easy, but part 2 is proving difficult because it's hard to test.
+I may have missed one digit when wrapping around the cube.
+I have to look at it later.